When Benjamin Sears attended his first yoga teacher training, he admits he imagined that he’d walk out a bonafide Yoga Master.

 “That’s ultimately one of the powers of yoga – to train us to pay attention in a non-habitual way – to be present.
 Just like the pose is a constant exploration of territory, that’s what life is.
 I don’t know if anyone’s enlightened.
 Everybody’s just doing the work… or trying to.”

 Benjamin Sears is the founder of Lux Yoga, a gorgeous yoga retreat destination in the South of France.
 “I signed up for my first teacher training under the comical impression that I’d be a yoga master by the end of the curriculum.
-Little did i know that I was to effectively graduate from yoga kindergarten.
+Little did I know that I was to effectively graduate from yoga kindergarten.
 Nonetheless, I had hatched an vision of a yoga retreat that was to hasten the arc of my development as a teacher and become my life’s work.
-As I transitioned from a life of suits, meetings, drinks and parties towards introspection and self-betterment, I never lost my joie de vivre, my love of life…” Read More
+As I transitioned from a life of suits, meetings, drinks and parties towards introspection and self-betterment, I never lost my joie de vivre, my love of life…” Visit Benjamin’s Profile or his website here.